Reindex Aiven for OpenSearch® data on a newer version

 Why reindexing is required

-Newer Aiven for OpenSearch versions can introduce compatibility requirements where indices must use a minimum version.
-If you upgrade to a newer version with indices created in an incompatible earlier version, the upgrade can fail.
+Newer Aiven for OpenSearch versions can introduce compatibility requirements where indices require a minimum version.
+Upgrading to a newer version with indices created in an incompatible earlier version can cause the upgrade to fail.

 To upgrade when reindexing is required: